Slazaa/bolt/README.md

 fac n = * n (fac (- n 1));
 ```

-You can then evaluate `fac 5` function this way:
+You can then evaluate `fac 5` this way:
 ```
 > bolt eval example.bolt "fac 5"
 120